 Covington, Virginia 24426

 9.5 Other Insureds.
-Prior to execution of this Contract by Owner, the Engineer shall provide the Owner with an exact copy of the insured endorsement naming the entities listed in paragraph 9.1 above as insureds, and a copy of the declaration sheet for every insurance policy required hereunder.
+Prior to execution of this Contract by Owner, the Architect/Engineer shall provide the Owner with an exact copy of the insured endorsement naming the entities listed in paragraph 9.1 above as insureds, and a copy of the declaration sheet for every insurance policy required hereunder.
 Such documents shall as to form, coverage, carrier and limits be satisfactory and approved by the Owner.
-If at any time the coverage, carrier or limits on any policy shall become unsatisfactory to Owner, or the Owner's legal counsel, the Engineer shall forthwith provide a new policy meeting the requirements of said persons.
-The insured coverage provided under the Engineer's insurance policy shall be primary with respect to the Engineer's general liability, notwithstanding other insurance covering the Owner.
+If at any time the coverage, carrier or limits on any policy shall become unsatisfactory to Owner, or the Owner's legal counsel, the Architect/Engineer shall forthwith provide a new policy meeting the requirements of said persons.
+The insured coverage provided under the Architect/Engineer's insurance policy shall be primary with respect to the Architect/Engineer's general liability, notwithstanding other insurance covering the Owner.

 9.6 Insurance Not to be a Limit on Liability.
-Engineer covenants and agrees that the insurance coverages required under this agreement shall in no way be considered or used in any manner as a limit or cap of any kind on any liability or obligation that Engineer may otherwise have, including, without limitation, liability under the indemnification provisions contained herein.
+Architect/Engineer covenants and agrees that the insurance coverages required under this agreement shall in no way be considered or used in any manner as a limit or cap of any kind on any liability or obligation that Architect/Engineer may otherwise have, including, without limitation, liability under the indemnification provisions contained herein.

 ARTICLE 10 - INDEMNIFICATION

 10.1 Indemnification.
-The Engineer shall be responsible for the professional quality and technical competency of all services furnished by the Engineer, Engineer's employees, subcontractors, agents’ and\or consultants under this Contract.
-The Engineer shall defend, indemnify, and hold harmless the Owner, and Owner's officers, agents, and employees from any and all liability, losses, damages, claims, causes of action, suits of any nature, judgments, fines, penalties, violations of federal, state or local laws, or regulations or directives promulgated thereunder, personal injury, wrongful death or property damage, costs, and expenses, including reasonable attorney's fees, arising out of, incidental to, or in connection with the performance of the work under this Contract, including, without limitation, acts or omissions, negligent or otherwise, by Engineer and Engineer's employees, subcontractors, agents, and\or consultants.
+The Architect/Engineer shall be responsible for the professional quality and technical competency of all services furnished by the Architect/Engineer, Architect/Engineer's employees, subcontractors, agents’ and\or consultants under this Contract.
+The Architect/Engineer shall defend, indemnify, and hold harmless the Owner, and Owner's officers, agents, and employees from any and all liability, losses, damages, claims, causes of action, suits of any nature, judgments, fines, penalties, violations of federal, state or local laws, or regulations or directives promulgated thereunder, personal injury, wrongful death or property damage, costs, and expenses, including reasonable attorney's fees, arising out of, incidental to, or in connection with the performance of the work under this Contract, including, without limitation, acts or omissions, negligent or otherwise, by Architect/Engineer and Architect/Engineer's employees, subcontractors, agents, and\or consultants.

-10.1.1 Engineer shall not be obligated under section 10.1 above to indemnify Owner for liability arising solely out of Owner's own negligence.
+10.1.1 Architect/Engineer shall not be obligated under section 10.1 above to indemnify Owner for liability arising solely out of Owner's own negligence.

 10.2 No Limitations on Indemnification Right.
-The Engineer agrees to waives any and all statutes of limitations or repose applicable to any controversy or dispute giving rise to the indemnification right set forth in the prior paragraph, which shall survive completion and\or termination of this Contract.
+The Architect/Engineer agrees to waives any and all statutes of limitations or repose applicable to any controversy or dispute giving rise to the indemnification right set forth in the prior paragraph, which shall survive completion and\or termination of this Contract.

 ARTICLE 11- DEFAULT AND TERMINATION

 11.1 Events of Default.
-The Engineer shall be in default of this Contract in the event that Owner determines that any of the following occur:
+The Architect/Engineer shall be in default of this Contract in the event that Owner determines that any of the following occur:

-11.1.1 The Engineer abandons or discontinues its services or operations for the Owner except when such abandonment or discontinuance is caused by fire, earthquake, war, strike or other calamity beyond its control;
+11.1.1 The Architect/Engineer abandons or discontinues its services or operations for the Owner except when such abandonment or discontinuance is caused by fire, earthquake, war, strike or other calamity beyond its control;

-11.1.2 The Engineer fails to prepare adequate drawings, plans, specifications, other Contract Documents or data, fails to provide proper administration of the construction contract, refuses or fails to follow instructions of Owner, provides services which do not meet the level and quality of services generally provided in the industry or otherwise fails to perform satisfactorily any of the terms, conditions and provisions of this Contract and such failure continues for a period of five (5) calendar days after written notice thereof is given it by Owner.
+11.1.2 The Architect/Engineer fails to prepare adequate drawings, plans, specifications, other Contract Documents or data, fails to provide proper administration of the construction contract, refuses or fails to follow instructions of Owner, provides services which do not meet the level and quality of services generally provided in the industry or otherwise fails to perform satisfactorily any of the terms, conditions and provisions of this Contract and such failure continues for a period of five (5) calendar days after written notice thereof is given it by Owner.